Updated March 30, 2019

 But when it comes to claiming a dependent child, only one person can actually do that in a tax year.

-IRS Publication 17 offers details on how to determine which taxpayer gets to claim a child who qualifies as a dependent for more than one person.
+The IRS has as special Web page that discusses how to handle a child who can be a qualifying child of more than one person.
+Publication 17 offers details on how to determine which taxpayer gets to claim a child who qualifies as a dependent for more than one person.